-Legend has it that the classic rectangular carpenter’s pencil was invented so carpenters would have a marking tool that wouldn’t roll off the roof.
+Legend has it that the classic rectangular carpenter’s pencil was invented so carpenters would have a marking tool that wouldn’t roll off the roof (for the rest of them, use a roof bench).
 Those pencils may stay put, but sharpening them is a fine art, they leave a wide mark when dull, and they’re not up to the task of marking on dark woods and metals.
 Enter the FatBoy.

 The FatBoy pencil looks and feels like a hefty pen.
 It comes with three leads: a regular lead for marking light woods, a white soapstone “lead” for marking concrete.
 The interchangeable leads can be switched or advanced with a push of the end cap.
 That same end cap contains an eraser and sharpener (though you can use a standard sharpener too). we liked them so much that we fired our old pencils and hired these guys.

 FatBoy pencils come with extra leads and are available online and at home centers for about $16.
 To find more, go to fastcap.com.